migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L01.md

 b\.
 The Holy Spirit providentially collected and preserved the writings.

-**2. Human Responsibility**
+#### 2. Human Responsibility

 a\.
 The Church does not determine the Canon

 b\.
 The Church recognizes and receives the Canon

-**B. Why these 66 books?**
+### B. Why these 66 books?

-1\.
-The testimony of God the Holy Spirit to the authority of His own Word.
+1. The testimony of God the Holy Spirit to the authority of His own Word.

-2\.
-Prophetic authorship - 2 Peter 1:20-21
+2. Prophetic authorship - 2 Peter 1:20-21

-3\.
-Providential Care - Isa.
+3. Providential Care - Isa.
 40:8; Mat.
 5:18; 1Pet 1:25 (see VI.B.2,
 above).

-4\.
-Validation by Christ (Luke 24:44; Luke 11:51; Matt.
+4. Validation by Christ (Luke 24:44; Luke 11:51; Matt.
 4:4; 4:7; 4:10,
 etc.)

 (see section IX.A.8, below)

-5\.
-God's people responding in recognition, faith and submission.
+5. God's people responding in recognition, faith and submission.

-6\.
-The books claim to be the Word of God.
+6. The books claim to be the Word of God.

-7\.
-Peter recognized Paul's writings as equal with Scripture – 2Peter 3:15-16.
+7. Peter recognized Paul's writings as equal with Scripture – 2Peter 3:15-16.

-8\.
-Paul recognized Deut.
+8. Paul recognized Deut.
 25:4 and Luke 10:7 as Scripture – 1 Timothy
 5:18.

-**C. The Apocrypha**
+### C. The Apocrypha

 Note: Apocrypha means hidden; hard to understand)

 **⮚ The books** (included in the Roman Catholic Apocrypha) - 14 books

-1\.
-1 Esdras
+1. 1 Esdras

-2\.
-2 Esdras
+2. 2 Esdras

-3\.
-Tobit
+3. Tobit

-4\.
-Judith
+4. Judith

-5\.
-Additions to Esther
+5. Additions to Esther

-6\.
-Wisdom of Solomon
+6. Wisdom of Solomon

-7\.
-Ecclesiasticus
+7. Ecclesiasticus

-8\.
-Baruch
+8. Baruch

-9\.
-Addendum to Daniel: The Song of the Three Holy Children
+9. Addendum to Daniel: The Song of the Three Holy Children

-10\.
-Addendum to Daniel: Susanna
+10. Addendum to Daniel: Susanna

-11\.
-Addendum to Daniel: Bel and the Dragon
+11. Addendum to Daniel: Bel and the Dragon

-12\.
-The Prayer of Manasseh
+12. The Prayer of Manasseh

-13\.
-1 Maccabees
+13. 1 Maccabees

-14\.
-2 Maccabees
+14. 2 Maccabees

 **⮚ Problems with accepting canonicity of the Catholic Apocrypha**

-1\.
-Never once quoted in the New Testament.
+1. Never once quoted in the New Testament.

-2\.
-Lack of endorsement by the ancient Jewish writers.
+2. Lack of endorsement by the ancient Jewish writers.

-3\.
-Problems with content:
+3. Problems with content:

 a\.
 States that Almsgiving can free one from death & hell.